fbe555-uni/ITAPK/ex5/README.md

 from the foreach approach is the different functor, and the fact that there's a target itterator, in this case being a ostream_itterator created from cout with a newline added between each element.

+###Exercise 1.3 Reflection
+In our opinion the use of algorithm significantly improves the code clarity in two ways:
+Firstly, the code is shortened, since loops can be replaced with statements like for_each.
+This is mostly true when using lambda functions, since functor definitions add a significant number of lines and also present the issue of where they should be implemented.
+Secondly and most importently, using an algorithm signifies at a glance what you are doing, since the algorithm calls have meaningfull names, contrary to a normal loop.
+Lastly using algorithms provide another benefit, not related to the code clarity, since using the STL algorithms prevent errors due to typos or logic errors in the implementations of the algorithm.
+Less code -> fewer errors!